Agha-Muqarib/Pairing-Heaps/README.md

 3- FindMin( ) -  Will return the minimum value in the Pairing heap.

-4- Delete( ) - Will Delete by using two pass method.
+4- Delete( ) - Will Delete a value by using two pass method.

 5- GetSize( ) - Will return the size of pairing heap.